Sign up for the free Shakespeare Newsletter

 Not you, correct him.
 My heart weeps to see him

-So little of his great self.
+So little of his great self.400

-SURREY I forgive him.
+SURREYI forgive him.

-SUFFOLK Lord cardinal, the king's further pleasure is, 400
+SUFFOLKLord cardinal, the king's further pleasure is,

 Because all those things you have done of late,